 d) Will the focus on existing built up areas rather than urban extensions using GB/MOL provide sufficient variety of house types and tenure?

-Crucial importance of protecting MOL and other green space; Variety of housing types, dwelling sizes, affordability and tenures needs to be regulated by planning policy for central, inner and outer London irespective of whether MOL/GB is used.
+Crucial importance of protecting MOL and other green space; Variety of housing types, dwelling sizes, affordability and tenures needs to be regulated by planning policy for central, inner and outer London irrespective of whether MOL/GB is used.

 e) Is the emphasis on development in outer London consistent with the intention in Policy GG2 that seeks to proactively explore the potential to intensify the use of land on well-connected sites?

-Yes, given that the proposals for outer London are guided, among other things, by public trasnport considerations.
-We consider that the retention and enforcement of numerical upper limits to density would make this more effective by limting land price escalation – for debate later in the EiP (Policy D6).
+Yes, given that the proposals for outer London are guided, among other things, by public transport considerations.
+We consider that the retention and enforcement of numerical upper limits to density would make this more effective by limiting land price escalation – for debate later in the EiP (Policy D6).

-The policy should explitly refer to lifetime suburbs, the potentiality of which does not depend on PTAL but could help reduce the need for travel everywhere.
+The policy should explicitly refer to lifetime suburbs, the potentiality of which does not depend on PTAL but could help reduce the need for travel everywhere.
 In this context some forms of specialised housing aimed at retired and other non-commuting residents should be especially encouraged.

 We should also stress that the needs of outer London for non-radial transport improvement (buses and fixed-track systems) is strong and not adequately served by the current draft Plan.